mintiti/challenge-pyrat/README.md

-# Pyrat game environment
+# Pyrat challenge course
 Refactoring on the original game [PyRat](https://github.com/vgripon/PyRat), from the algorithmic discrete maths course taught in IMT Atlantique.
-This makes it compliant to the Gym API.
+This was done for the UE Introduction to AI

 ## Game
 2 rats are in a symmetrical maze and are competing for cheese pieces.